 To evaluate and grade position description questionnaires (PDQs) for all non-faculty ECC positions according to HayGroup® methodology.

 To assist ECC faculty in incorporating the interrelation between intercultural perspectives as instructors, counselors, and librarians.
 To support administration and staff in understanding and celebrating all cultures.
 To assist human resources staff in the recruitment of faculty, staff, and students, and to develop or recommend activities/programs to support our community in meeting their educational goals successfully.
 Expand the knowledge, skills, and research of multiculturalism in the evolving culture of the college.
 To design accountability and assessment measures.

 Strategic Planning Committee/Strategic Planning and Budgeting Council

 To create new institutional goals upon review of existing reports, ECC data, regional trends, and national trends in higher education.
 Reviews department goals and budgets and recommend to the President ways to balance the college budget and through sound fiscal management.

 Student Learning Assessment and Advisory Committee (SLAAC)

-To identify general education outcomes develops and monitors measures for these outcomes, reports the results to the college community, and organizes efforts to develop improvement strategies.
+To identify general education outcomes, develop and monitor measures for these outcomes, report the results to the college community, and organize efforts to develop improvement strategies.
 This committee meets twice a month during the academic year.
 Anyone interested from the college is welcome to attend.

 Student Success Infrastructure (SSI)